Prescription drug prices in the United States: Medicare for All

 H.R.3, Elijah E. Cummings Lower Drug Costs Now Act, is a 2019 House of Representatives approved bill that would allow the Secretary of Health and Human Services (HSS) to negotiate with pharmaceutical companies for some of the most expensive drugs covered by Medicare Part D. This negotiation would manifest as a price ceiling, ensuring the Medicare Part D would pay no more than the negotiated price for the expensive drugs.
 This proposal received support from President Biden during his campaign.
 Bernie Sanders' 2019 Medicare for All proposal expands upon this bill proposal by requiring a universal health care system instead of private insurance.
 With this universal health care system, the negotiation style from H.R.3 would apply to everyone under Medicare for All, rather than just the current recipients of Medicare.

 Price controls on the pharmaceutical industry have some empirical evidence to support the policy.
-The United States’ International Trade Administration reports the OECD companies with price controls drug prices range from 18 to 67 percent lower than the US’s, depending on the drug.
+The International Trade Administration reports the OECD companies with price controls drug prices range from 18 to 67 percent lower than the US's, depending on the drug.

 There are several reasons why some experts believe that price controls on the pharmaceutical industry have some serious downsides.
 The National Bureau of Economic Research conducted a study in 2014 that found that price regulations significantly delayed the launch of new drugs.
 Moreover, a study done by Dr. David Stewart found that 260 life-years are lost per hour of delay for drug approval.
-Sanders’ proposal may mitigate delays with the inclusion of an inability to negotiate section, which states if the negotiation is unable to conclude, the HSS may price the drug at no more than the amount of one of three different prices.
+Sanders' proposal may mitigate delays with the inclusion of an inability to negotiate section, which states if the negotiation is unable to conclude, the HSS may price the drug at no more than the amount of one of three different prices.
 These prices include the price the Secretary of Veterans Affairs pays, the price of the drug under section 8126 of title 38, United States Code, and the price paid under a section of Social Security.